The first step in the enforcement actions process is DEQ being notified of a violation. The agency learns of violations through

 - When a violation has been confirmed DEQ takes one or more of the enforcement actions described below.

 The majority of violations DEQ addresses fall under Warning Letters or Pre-Enforcement Notices.
-If a monetary penalty is assessed for repeated or more serious violations, the fees collected go to the Oregon State General Fund not directly to DEQ.
+If a monetary penalty is assessed for repeated or more serious violations, in most cases the fees collected go to the Oregon State General Fund, not directly to DEQ.

 Types of DEQ Enforcement Actions